MichaelTrikergiotis/mtl/docs/naming.md

 int food, coins;
 ```

-The template declaration is always in its own line.
+Template declaration is always in its own line.

 ```c++
 // GOOD EXAMPLE :